Melissa Conrad Stöppler, MD

 What is the treatment for eczema?

-Keeping the skin well hydrated through the application of creams or ointments (with a low water and high oil content) as well as avoiding over-bathing (see "Can eczema be prevented?" section) is an important step in treatment.
+Keeping the skin well hydrated through the application of creams or ointments (with a low water and high oil content) as well as avoiding over-bathing is an important step in treatment.
 It is recommended to apply emollient creams such as petrolatum-based creams to the body immediately after a five-minute lukewarm bath in order to seal in moisture while the body is still wet.
 Lifestyle modifications to avoid triggers for the condition are also recommended.

-Corticosteroid creams are sometimes prescribed to decrease the inflammatory reaction in the skin.
-These may be mild-, medium-, or high-potency corticosteroid creams depending upon the severity of the symptoms.
-If itching is severe, oral antihistamines may be prescribed.
-To control itching, the sedative type antihistamine drugs (for example, diphenhydramine [Benadryl] and hydroxyzine [Atarax, Vistaril]) appear to be most effective.
+Corticosteroid creams are often prescribed to decrease the inflammatory reaction in the skin.
+These may be mild-, medium-, or high-potency corticosteroid creams depending upon the severity of the condition.
+If itching is severe, oral antihistamines may be prescribed to help with nighttime sedation.
+To control itching, the sedative type antihistamine drugs (for example, diphenhydramine [Benadryl] and hydroxyzine [Atarax, Vistaril]) are helpful.

 Finally, two topical (cream) medications have been approved by the U.S. FDA for the treatment of eczema: tacrolimus (Protopic) and pimecrolimus (Elidel).
 These drugs belong to a class of immune-suppressant drugs known as calcineurin inhibitors and are indicated only in patients over 2 years of age.
 The U.S. FDA has issued a black box warning stating the long-term safety of calcineurin inhibitors has not been established.
-Although a causal relationship has not been established, rare cases of malignancy have been reported with their use.
+Although a causal relationship has not been established, rare cases of malignancy have been reported with their use in laboratory animals.
 It is recommended that these drugs only be used as second-line therapy for cases that are unresponsive to other forms of treatment and that their use be limited to the minimum time periods needed to control symptoms.
-Use of these drugs should also be limited in people who have compromised immune systems.

 Next: Can eczema be prevented?